timtermtube/sil.js/README.md

 <h2>SImple muLti-thread launcher in JavaScript, SIL.</h2>
 Simple Multi-threading Launcher for Web.
 Simpler, and Faster.

+# Before to Read
+This library is going to be experimental and unstable until v0.0.4. so It's going to have many updates until v0.0.4.

 # What is the origin of name?
 It means thread and also light as "Sil".
 Sil (Korean: 실) means "thread" in English.1